Product Usage Analytics: A Guide for Product Teams

 Another way to collect product usage data is through surveys.

-In-app surveys are easy to create and you can use trigger them for specific user segments at a specific time.
-For example, you could trigger them contextually at a moment when the user engages with a feature.
+In-app surveys are easy to create, and you can trigger them for specific user segments at a specific time.
+For example, you could trigger them contextually when the user engages with a feature.

 Surveys could offer valuable insights both directly and indirectly.
-Apart from the actual user responses, the response rate could be a good indication of user engagement and loyalty.
+In addition to the actual user responses, the response rate could be a good indication of user engagement and loyalty.

 A word of warning, though.
 Asking users about their product or feature usage isn’t always reliable, so it’s best to use this method in conjunction with quantitative methods like feature or event tracking.